Hilla-Mantyomena/Power-Automate-Task-from-Teams/README.md

 You can trigger this flow directly from Teams, making your work flow easier (no switching between To-Do and Teams!):

+IMPORTANT: THIS TRIGGER ONLY WORKS IN DEFAULT ENVIRONMENT (or in whatever environment your Teams is, I assume it is the default)!

 <img width="239" alt="image" src="https://github.com/user-attachments/assets/6d54d182-232a-48d7-a063-edb17bfa19d7" />

 You can add your own details to the task, such as task title and notes: